-The code samples described on this page are also available on GitHub (choose the master branch).
+The code samples described on this page are also available on GitHub (choose the main branch).
 With a free GitHub account, you can:

 - Keep a local repository (or 'repo') of the samples and sync whenever you see that updates have been made.

-- Subscribe to the repo get notified of updates (merges to master) or you can check the repo for updates at your convenience.
+- Subscribe to the repo get notified of updates (merges to main) or you can check the repo for updates at your convenience.